Featured post

 • 1 tsp. coriander leaves and mint leaves to garnish

-Heat oil and saute the bay leaf, followed by the onion, ginger and garlic.
+Heat oil and sauté the bay leaf, followed by the onion, ginger and garlic.
 Fry till they turn soft.
-Now add the chopped papaya, salt, turmeric powder, oats, coriander-cumin powder and the garam masala powder.

-Saute for 1 minute or two till everything is well combined.
+Sauté for 1 minute or two till everything is well combined.
 Add the water / stock and the mint leaves and pressure cook for 3-4 whistles.
 When cool, discard the bay leaf and blend into a puree.

 Adjust the water according to the consistency required.
 Just before serving, heat through and serve, garnished with lime juice, coriander leaves and mint leaves.

-Sunday 28 September 2014
+Sunday, 28 September 2014

 Pepper Chicken